will1410/hopperdietzel/koha_notes/closing_a_library.md

 I don't use Step 3: option A.  If a borrower has the closed library set as their home library, when you change a library from "Pickup location: Yes" to "Pickup location: No" it will default that borrower's pickup location to whichever library is alphabetically at the top of the pickup locations list.
 In our case this means that if a borrower whose home library is "Sabetha Middle School" places a request while "Sabetha Middle School" is closed for the summer and that borrower isn't paying attention, their request will be shipped to Atchison Public Library (which is about 45 miles east of Sabetha).
 Then I have the Atchison Public Library director calling me asking "Why are these things coming to my library?
 This (teacher/student/staff member) doesn't even live here.
 What's going on?"

-Instead of using the "Pickup location: (Yes/No)" feature on branches.pl, I use custom jQuery so that if a closed location is selected by default, Koha will automatically re-route the item to a nearby library that is open.
+Instead of using the "Pickup location: (Yes/No)" feature on branches.pl, I use custom jQuery so that if a closed location is selected when the library is closed, Koha will automatically re-route the item to a nearby library that is open.

   - IntranetUserJS